conceptacherono/Independent-portfolio/README.md

 README.md
- ## Project name.
+ ## Project name
  Independent-portfolio
-This is a website about me,my life,my education,my interests and how Moringa school is so far!!.
+This project is about me and life starting up in the programming world.lt is also about studying in Moringa school.

 Technologies Used
 Technologies I have used in the project are HTML & CSS (Bootstrap)